ray-project/ray/doc/source/serve/production-guide/config.md

 - adjust traffic splitting percentage for your model composition graph.
 - configure any feature flag, A/B tests, and hyper-parameters for your deployments.

-The enable your deployment supports the user configuration feature, you just need to implement a `reconfigure` method that takes one argument:
+To enable the `user_config` feature, you need to implement a `reconfigure` method that takes a dictionary as its only argument:

 ```python
 @serve.deployment